Thailand has some of the best diving spots the world has to offer, so let’s take a look at our top ten picks.

 As it isn’t one of the bigger party islands in the country, not as many people flock here as the likes of Koh Tao, Koh Samui, or Koh Phangan.

 However, diving here is some of the best on the west coast of the country.
-Here, you will see a plethora of stunning fish and colourful reefs.
+Here, you will see a plethora of stunning fish and colourful reefs, there are plenty of amazing things to do in Koh Lanta with kids too.

 9. Koh Phangan – for all levels of diving